hrbrmstr/resolv/README.md

 ### News

+- Version update to `0.2.1` includes 2 memory fixes and better return types if no records are found
 - Version update to `0.2.0` includes ability to (optionally - set the `full` parameter to `TRUE`) return `class`, `ttl` & `owner` fields, includes `resolve_ns()` and `NS()` functions, plus changes return type for a few functions.
 - Version update to `0.1.2` after running `valgrind` and fixing some missing `free`'s (`#ty` to [@arj](http://twitter.com/arj)!)
 - Version update to `0.1.1` as I modified some of the roxygen documentation to better make this work out of the box.
 Any help getting it to work on Windows is greatly appreciated